Zandrr/Zandrr.github.io/about.md

 ---
 ### Where I talk about me.

 *I'm a computer science and business person.
 I want to use my skill set to build something truly amazing with truly amazing people.
-I'm currently a software engineer at Twitter.*
+I'm currently a software engineering intern at Twitter.*

 Let's get a beer and some delicious food.
 Seriously shoot me an email, I'm always down to talk about life.